eecs485staff/primer-spec/index.md

 Follow these steps to get your development environment set up.

 ### Install the dependencies
 First make sure that you have Python 3 installed.
-If you're on MacOS, you may have to `brew install python3` first.
+If you're on MacOS, you may have to <tt>brew install python3</tt> first.

 ```console
 $ python3 --version  # NOTE: Your Python version may be different.